sarpiens/corescripts/README.md

 # corescripts
 This repository contains scripts used for performing variuos processing steps and analysis presented in the CSBJ paper.

+# 1)Database_construction.html
-1)"Database_construction.html": contains a detailed explanation of the steps used to generate the enriched database.
+Contains a detailed explanation of the steps used to generate the enriched database.

 2)"multiqc_stats.py": script used to generated qc stats from multiqc reports.